jayoung/MalikLab_bioinformaticsResources/notes/bioinformatics_other_resources.md

 Peter suggests this set of slides - [Introduction to Methods and Software for Phylogenomics](https://evomics.org/wp-content/uploads/2019/01/Introduction-to-methods-and-software-for-phylogenomics.pdf)

+DASL newsletter suggests these these [lecture notes](https://mpop.gitbook.io/bioinformatics-lecture-notes) and [tutorials](https://mpop.gitbook.io/bioinformatics-tutorials) from Mihai Pop, computer scientist and professor.
+DASL said "a full set of bioinformatics and genomic algorithms lecture notes online, spanning undergraduate through graduate-level material.
+If you’ve ever wanted a structured path through topics like genome assembly, sequence alignment, and algorithmic thinking for genomics, this is a great start."

 # More detailed R stuff

 [regexpr](https://regexr.com) website - helps figure out regular expressions